 A testing centre operating in Slough is also currently open to Buckinghamshire residents, for booked-in visits only.

-“I would ask all residents to please remain vigilant, work together and follow all the latest guidance by going out only when necessary and by sticking to the ‘hands, face, space’ rules.
-The vaccination programme is no underway, but with cases of coronavirus still spreading in Bucks, it is more important than ever that we work together to keep ourselves and our loved ones safe, and to protect our NHS and social care services.
+“In the meantime, please carry on following the ‘hands, face, space’ rules and avoid unnecessary travel.
+We must continue to work together to keep ourselves and our loved ones safe, and to protect our NHS and social care services.
 Thank you for all your efforts in this difficult time.”

 You can read the full guidance for households with possible coronavirus (COVID-19) infection, and on the latest lockdown measures, on the government website - https://www.gov.uk/coronavirus.